hikogui/hikogui/docs/skeleton.md

 # HikoGUI Stencil Template Language

 This template language was designed for code generation for different programming languages including HTML.
-The language was inspired by makotemplates.org, but with a simpler data model making it more easy to do more complicated stuff.
+The language was inspired by [makotemplates.org](https://www.makotemplates.org/), but with a simpler data model making it easier to do more complicated stuff.

 ## Data model

 All assignments at the top level of a file will be added to the global scope.
 All assignments inside an included file are also made to the global scope.

-Inside functions all assignments are done in the local scope of the function.
+Inside functions, all assignments are done in the local scope of the function.

-Loops do not introduce a new scope, all assignments within a loop will therefor be in either the global or local scope depending where the loop is defined.
+Loops do not introduce a new scope, all assignments within a loop will therefor be in either the global or local scope, depending where the loop is defined.
 Some special read-only names prefixed with one or more '$' characters are available inside the loop.

 Functions and blocks exist in a special global scope which only contains functions.
 `#function` or `#block` definitions which appear later in a file will override a previous definition.
-By calling `super()` from within a `#function` or `#block` you can call its previous definition.
+By calling `super()` from within a `#function` or `#block` you can call the previous definition.

 ## Expressions

 The `hi::datum` class is used for holding and operating on all the data while executing an expression of the HikoGUI template language.
 A `hi::datum` class can hold the following types:

  * Undefined
  * None
  * Boolean